ember-learn/ember-blog/content/the-ember-times-issue-194.md

 - Ember Data also removed previously [deprecated public APIs](https://deprecations.emberjs.com/ember-data/v3.x/)

 For more details on the changes in Ember.js 4.0, please review the [Ember.js 4.0.0 release page](https://github.com/emberjs/ember.js/releases/tag/v4.0.0).

+Want to hear about an added bonus?
+Hot on the heels of 4.0, Ember 4.1 was also released this week and it introduced 3 features `service` export, `refresh` method from `RouterService`, and a `cached` decorator.
+It also introduced the deprecation of `AutoLocation`.
+Ember Data and Ember CLI did not introduce notable changes.
+See more about the 4.1 release [at](https://blog.emberjs.com/ember-4-1-released/).

 ---